Basic Approach

 Development of Locally Hired Overseas Employees

-To this end, the company dispatches employees hired locally overseas who are expected to play an active role to the ENEOS head office, where they experience head office operations firsthand.
+ENEOS aims to boost the overseas expansion of its business operations by training locally hired overseas employees to become senior managers at its overseas sites.
+The company regularly dispatches employees hired locally overseas who are expected to play an active role to the ENEOS head office, where they experience head office operations firsthand.

 Support for Employee Self-Development